Aiven-Open/klaw-docs/docs/docs/Concepts/workflows.md

 | Promote Schema Request |                      | ✅               | ✅             |       |

 :::note
-With Schemas there is no Claim Schema as it is assigned to a topic and so the Topic owner owns the Schema.
+With Schemas, there is no Claim Schema as it is assigned to a topic and so the Topic owner owns the Schema.
 Likewise, there is no Update Schema as existing Schemas are kept and a new Schema with an incremented version is added instead.